 - existing TCL exam users; and

-- those considering switching to TCL from ABRSM or another board.
+- those new to grade exams, or considering a switch to TCL from ABRSM or another board.

 Before looking at changes to the overall syllabus in 2021, here’s a short promotional video TCL have produced which reveals the ethos of their exams:

 In their press release, TCL mention several landmarks within the new syllabus, drawing attention to features including:

 Candidates can choose from the largest syllabus list to date, which includes 35 pieces per grade, a range of international composers and a selection of popular pieces from the 2018-2020 syllabus.